rescript-association/rescript-lang.org/README.md

 # then open localhost:3000
 ```

-In case you want to run BuckleScript in watchmode:
+In case you want to run ReScript in watchmode:

 ```sh
 yarn run bs:start